secretstartups/handbook/support/workflows/support_manager-on-call.html.md

 our [definitions of support impact](https://about.gitlab.com/support/#definitions-of-support-impact).
 In such cases you may elect to trigger an emergency directly, rather than asking the customer to open a new ticket.

+You can trigger a PagerDuty notification by using the [`Support::Managers::Trigger manual emergency`](https://gitlab.com/search?utf8=%E2%9C%93&group_id=2573624&project_id=17008590&scope=&search_code=true&snippets=false&repository_ref=master&nav_source=navbar&search=id%3A+360074073259) macro in Zendesk.

-To manually trigger a PagerDuty notification, login to [gitlab.pagerduty.com](https://gitlab.pagerduty.com) and select **+ New Incident** from the upper right corner.
+Alternatively, you can manually trigger a PagerDuty notification through PagerDuty itself.

+Login to [gitlab.pagerduty.com](https://gitlab.pagerduty.com) and select **+ New Incident** from the upper right corner.
 Then fill out the form as follows:

 - **Impacted Service**: Customer Support
 - **Assign to**: Customer Emergency Rotation
 - **Title**: Add the Zendesk ticket number here

-No other fields need to be filled out, therefore you may then **Create Incident**
+No other fields need to be filled out, therefore you may then click **Create Incident**

 ![Manually triggering an emergency](/images/support/manually-trigger-emergency.png){: .shadow}